 Participation, Attendance, and Classroom Etiquette: Since the primary focus of the course will be on learning grammar, acquiring language skills, and practicing translation, a large part of the grade is allotted to class participation.
 While the exams take a more traditional format in that they text factual grammar knowledge and translation skills, our class time will be mostly focused on practicing Old English in groups and individually.
 You are expected to attend class without exception, keep up with the readings and grammar lessons, and come prepared to present your homework, work collaboratively on the material covered in the readings, or translate out loud in class.
 For translation homework, it is acceptable to come to class with scripted translations of the assigned passages.
 Your proficiency will be evaluated based both on the smoothness of a translation and the ability to explain aspects of grammar.
-Note that you will be required to translate freely without any help in exams.
+Note that in the final exam you will be required to translate drawing on the accumulated knowledge of the entire semester.